castor-labs/context/README.md

 Since it is a lightweight dependency, it is designed to be part of your domain / business logic as a contextual abstraction.

-In the following example, we use context to query the users of a particular tenant.
+In the following example, we use context to query the users of a particular tenant only.

 It is best practice to create your own functions on top of the base context api to ease the boilerplate of setting / retrieving values.
+You can use functions or classes with static methods: whatever suits you better.

-Also, if you run PHP >=8.1, enums are better suited for keys rather than strings since these could not collide with other keys of the same name in other libraries that use the context api.
+Also, if you run PHP >=8.1, enums are better suited for keys rather than strings since these cannot not collide with other keys of the same name in other libraries that use the context api.

 ```php